ballerina-platform/ballerina-dev-website/components/salesforce/code/salesforce-bbe/productivity.md

 ---
 title: 'Connect Salesforce with productivity tools'
 description: "Sales and customer data are often captured via office productivity tools such as Google Docs, Sheets, and Slack.
-Ballerina can pump data from such office tools into Salesforce by performing validation and cleansing where necessary to standardize manually entered data.<br/><br/><i>Example: Create contacts in Salesforce by reading contact details given in a Google Sheet.</i>"
+Ballerina can pump data from such tools into Salesforce by performing validation and cleansing where necessary to standardize manually entered data.<br/><br/><i>Example: Create contacts in Salesforce by reading contact details given in a Google Sheet.</i>"
 url: 'https://github.com/ballerina-guides/integration-samples/blob/main/salesforce_api/gsheet-new-row-to-sfdc-new-contact'
 ---
 ```